Also known as: Cancer - prostate, Biopsy - prostate, Prostate biopsy or Gleason score

 Prostate cancer is less common in people who do not eat meat (vegetarians).

-The symptoms listed below can occur with prostate cancer, usually at a late stage.
+The symptoms listed below can occur with prostate cancer as it grows larger in the prostate.
 These symptoms can also be caused by other prostate problems:

 A biopsy is needed to tell if you have prostate cancer.
-A sample of tissue is removed from the prostate and sent to a lab.
+A biopsy is a procedure to remove a sample of tissue from the prostate.
+The sample is sent to a lab for examination.
+It will be done in your doctor's office.

-The results are reported using what is called a Gleason grade and a Gleason score.
+The biopsy result is reported using what is called a Gleason grade and a Gleason score.

 The Gleason grade tells you how fast the cancer might spread.
-It grades tumors on a scale of 1 - 5.
+It grades tumors on a scale of 1 through 5.
 You may have different grades of cancer in one biopsy sample.
-The two main grades are added together.
+The two most common grades are added together.
 This gives you the Gleason score.
-The higher your Gleason score, the more likely the cancer is to have spread past the prostate:
+The higher your Gleason score, the more likely the cancer can spread beyond the prostate:

 The following tests may be done to determine whether the cancer has spread: